 A tiny “About the Author” section with a single link to your site that’s crammed between a bunch of other CTAs that aren’t related to you.

 The problem with a traditional guest post is the conversation stops at the last sentence.
-There is no compelling call to action and no incentive to start getting emails from you.
+There is no compelling call to action and no incentive for potential new customers to start getting emails from you.

 An Expanded Guest Post extends the conversation by incorporating a CTA that ties directly into your post’s content and delivers on suspense you’ve built up throughout the post.

 Compare that generic “About the Author” section to the CTA I created for the guest post that brought in 503 subscribers:

 Notice how the CTA from my expanded guest post EXPANDS (wink, wink) on the post’s content.
 The post taught readers 3 of my best list-building techniques.
 The CTA offers a content upgrade that covers 7 more.